EDGErs: Capital Region’s young, diverse movers and shakers

 Knowing that my life would only continue to get busier, I was confident this was the perfect growth period in my career.
 I am so grateful that I waited to attend the Graduate School of Management (GSM) and join the school’s community.
 The lessons I learned in the classroom directly applied to my job and I could apply them right away—whether that was team management, accounting or developing my public speaking skills.

 The UC Davis GSM is also the presenting sponsor for Metro EDGE, one of the programs I oversee.
-A young professionals program for under-40 movers and shakers, Sacramento Metro Edge provides an opportunity to engage a diverse network, develop critical business skills, give back to the community, and empower leadership.
+A young professional program under 40 movers and shakers, Sacramento Metro Edge provides an opportunity to engage a diverse network, develop critical business skills, give back to the community, and empower leadership.

 With over 500 members, Metro Edge is truly representative of the current and future leaders of our region.
 Many of those members will come together to build skills, grow and network at the annual Emerge Summit on September 17.